zhaoyao91/nats-method-ex/README.md

 ## Features

 - Messages are delivered in JSON format.
-- Default method error handler are enhanced.
+- Default method error handler is enforced.

 ## Usage